Columbus Park’s Spotlight on DBT Series

 Skills Training and the Four DBT Domains

-From a DBT perspective, many of the problems clients struggle with are caused by a “skills deficit” or in other words, a lack of critical, foundational inner resources/tools for coping.
+From a DBT perspective, many of the problems clients struggle with are caused by a “skills deficit” or in other words, a lack of critical, foundational inner resources or tools for coping.
 For example, if someone has limited skills for tolerating distress or getting through a crisis, they may try to escape or soothe themselves by self-harming (i.e. cutting), getting drunk, using drugs, binge eating, or engaging in high-risk sexual encounters.
 In some cases, a skills deficit may even lead to suicide.
 Given the understanding of the function of maladaptive behavior to escape or self soothe, DBT focuses on building the client’s capabilities in several critical domains: emotion regulation, distress tolerance, interpersonal effectiveness, and mindfulness.

 - Mindfulness: increasing self-awareness and activating one’s “wise mind” for the most effective decision-making